 1. Enrolment Process

 The first step is the Discovery Meeting, which is all about ensuring the Apprenticeship qualification is the right fit for you.
-They’ll ask about why you’re interested in the Apprenticeships, what previous qualifications you have & how these relate or crossover with the Apprenticeship.
-This is important as the training providers need to ensure you are not doing learning things you already know or in general doing an Apprenticeship that is not well suited.
+They’ll ask about why you’re interested in the Apprenticeship, what previous qualifications you have, and how these relate or crossover with the Apprenticeship.
+This is important as the training providers need to ensure you aren’t relearning things you already know, or doing an Apprenticeship that isn’t well suited to you.

-Next they will test your skills & build an understanding of your prior learning & experience in an Initial Assessment.
-It’s important to do this as they must ensure the work you are given includes learning aspects that are essential to the field or doesn’t include things you have already studied during education.
-This usually involves your English & Maths & will be primarily done online independently.
+Next, they will test your skills and build an understanding of your prior learning and experience in an Initial Assessment.
+It’s important to do this as they must ensure the work you’re given includes learning that’s essential to the field and doesn’t repeat things you’ve already studied during education.
+This usually covers your English and Maths, and is primarily done online and independently.

-They will also ensure they have all of the relevant information about the apprentice beforehand e.g. qualifications, name, date of birth etc. It is important to make sure you have access all of your key information before this stage like your national insurance number & any certificates from previous courses.
+They will also need to confirm all relevant information about you beforehand, such as your qualifications, name, and date of birth.
+It’s important to have access to your key information ahead of this stage, including your National Insurance number and any certificates from previous courses.

-The Apprenticeship Agreement is then done which is an agreement between the apprentice, employer & training provider.
-It is essentially a contract to ensure each party is committed to finishing the full apprenticeship & doing the duties they are giving.
-Agreements vary between roles but will usually involve start & end dates, what will happen if the apprenticeship ends for whatever reason & signatures from all parties.
+The Apprenticeship Agreement is then completed, an agreement between the apprentice, employer, and training provider.
+It’s essentially a contract ensuring each party is committed to finishing the full apprenticeship and carrying out their respective duties.
+Agreements vary between roles but usually include start and end dates, what happens if the apprenticeship ends for any reason, and signatures from all parties.

 2. Apprenticeship Journey

-Off-the-Job Training will be a key part of your apprenticeship journey.
-This is essentially any relevant activity that happens outside of your regular job role.
-This would be a minimum of 6 hours per week or 20% of the Apprentices total work hours.
-Off-the-job training must be relevant to the apprenticeships standard & involve the teaching of new skills/knowledge.
-It can happen in or outside of the normal workplace & doesn’t include progress reviews or on-programme assessments.
+Off-the-job training is a key part of your apprenticeship journey.
+This is any relevant activity that happens outside of your regular job role, with a minimum requirement of 6 hours per week or 20% of your total working hours.
+It must be relevant to your apprenticeship standard and involve learning new skills or knowledge.
+It can take place in or outside of the normal workplace, and doesn’t include progress reviews or on-programme assessments.

-During the Apprenticeship you’ll be assigned a tutor to assist with your work who will attend Tutor Sessions with you.
-They will visit or contact the Apprentice about once every 4 weeks to deliver training & provide the required resources to do work before their next session.
+During your apprenticeship, you’ll be assigned a tutor to support your progress.
+They’ll typically visit or contact you about once every 4 weeks to deliver training and provide the resources you need before your next session.

 3. End Point Assessment